 For CTIO proposals, preference may be given to proposals which can only be carried out in the southern hemisphere.

-The NSF OIR Lab is committed to maximizing the accessibility of astronomy to all qualified proposers.
-Many of the telescopes available through NSF OIR Lab support remote observing, and we are happy to discuss ways in which this mode can be employed to address specific issues of accessibility.
+The NSF's NOIRLab is committed to maximizing the accessibility of astronomy to all qualified proposers.
+Many of the telescopes available through NSF's NOIRLab support remote observing, and we are happy to discuss ways in which this mode can be employed to address specific issues of accessibility.
 To enquire about remote observing and other forms of access, and to request specific accommodation, please contact any of the following individuals:

-The 2020B Call for Proposals covers proposals for observing programs at all ground-based facilities on which the NSF OIR Lab manages open-access observing time.
-Observing proposals for all telescopes, other than Gemini, must be submitted using the NSF OIR Lab Proposal Form, which is found at
+The 2021B Call for Proposals covers proposals for observing programs at all ground-based facilities on which the NSF NOIRLab manages open-access observing time.
+Observing proposals for all telescopes, other than Gemini, must be submitted using the NSF NOIRLab Proposal Form, which is found at

-An NSF OIR Lab proposal can either be prepared and submitted completely online or a LaTeX template can be completed locally and submitted via a web upload.
+An NSF NOIRLab proposal can either be prepared and submitted completely online or a LaTeX template can be completed locally and submitted via a web upload.

-The following updatess to instrumentation at all facilities available through NSF OIR Lab are noted here to alert investigators preparing proposals.
+The following updatess to instrumentation and or observing time at all facilities available through NSF's NOIRLab are noted here to alert investigators preparing proposals.

-).
 The photometric channel is capable of milli-magnitude precision and currently, the light from four telescopes can be combined onto one R=75,000 echelle spectrograph for radial velocity precisions of 1 -10 m/s depending on the target brightness and how many telescopes are combined.
-For more details about this opportunity with MINERA-Australis, see the NN-EXPLORE document for 2020B

 3.2 Gemini North and South

 The Gemini Call contains all of the information necessary to submit a Gemini proposal.
-It is suggested that you read the Gemini CfP if youare requesting Gemini time.
+We suggest strongly that you also read the Gemini CfP if you are requesting Gemini time to be aware of the latest news.

 Proposers requesting Gemini time must use the Gemini Phase-I Tool (PIT):